+【up2024 0426 08:36】

-Fig. 5 The spatial patterns of average CRCI of individual river segments on the normal summer day (a) and the extremely hot day (b), respectively.
-The widths of river segments represent the corresponding RCD.
+Fig. 6 The spatial patterns of average CRCI of individual river segments on the normal summer day (a) and the extremely hot day (b), respectively.

+【up2024 0426 13:50】

-The spatial patterns of RCI during the selected 2 case days are illustrated in Fig. 4.
-The widths of river segments represent the corresponding RCD, ranging from 60 meters to 720 meters.
+The spatial patterns of RCI are illustrated in Fig. 4.
 On the normal summer day, RCI exhibited maximum and average values of 12.2 °C and 5.5 °C across all river segments.
-On the extremely hot day, RCI were notably higher, with maximum and average values reaching 15.5 °C and 6.4 °C, respectively.
+On the extremely hot day, the cooling intensities became notably higher, with maximum and average values reaching 15.5 °C and 6.4 °C, respectively.
 Notably, there were considerable variations in RCI values among individual segments on both case days.
-Specifically, the standard deviation was 2.4 °C on the normal summer day and increased to 3.1 °C on the extremely hot day.
+Specifically, the standard deviation was 2.4 °C on the normal summer day and it increased to 3.1 °C on the extremely hot day.

+【up2024 0426 13:46】

-Additionally, it was observed that the spatial patterns of RCI remained similar on both case days.
+Additionally, it can be observed that the spatial patterns of RCI remained similar on both case days.
 Along the Jialing River, RCI values were comparatively lower than those along the Yangtze River.
 Specifically, the mean RCI values for river segments along the Jialing River were 4.8 °C and 5.9 °C on the normal summer day and the extremely hot day, respectively.
-In contrast, for the Yangtze River, the corresponding values were 6.1 °C and 6.9 °C, approximately 1 °C higher than those along the Jialing River.
+In contrast, for the Yangtze River, the corresponding values became 6.1 °C and 6.9 °C, approximately 1 °C higher.
 This difference was speculated to be resulted from the wider river width of the Yangtze River.
+Additionally, the cooling intensities on the left banks of rivers were significantly higher than those on the right banks.
+Specifically, the average RCI on the left banks were 5.8°C and 6.8°C on the 2 case days.
+The corresponding magnitudes became 5.1°C and 6.0°C for the right banks.

+【up2024 0426 13:46】

-Furthermore, RCI values were notably lower for river segments near the Tongluo Mountain in the eastern suburb of Chongqing compared to the surrounding areas.
+RCI values were notably lower for river segments near the Tongluo Mountain in the eastern suburb of Chongqing compared to the surrounding areas.
 The higher mountainous terrain near the riverbanks was inferred to obstruct the inland penetration of river cooling.
 In the city center where numerous high-rise buildings were concentrated, RCI values were relatively lower than those in the surrounding suburban areas.
 This observation can be attributed to the obstructive effect of dense buildings on river cooling.

+【up2024 0426 13:46】

-Similar spatial patterns of CRCI values on the 2 case days are presented in Fig. 5.
-On the normal summer day, the average CRCI value was 505.8 °C·m and it increased to 582.5 °C·m on the extremely hot day.
-The spatial diversity were also more pronounced in hotter ambient weather conditions with the standard deviation rising from 462.7 °C on the normal summer day to 553.2 °C on the extremely hot day.
+As for RCD, the values varied from 60 to 720 meters with average distances of 225.8 meters on the normal summer day and 222.2 meters on the extremely hot day (Fig. 5).
+Similar spatial patterns of CRCI values on the 2 case days are presented in Fig. 6.
+On the normal summer day, the average CRCI value was 505.9 °C·m and it increased to 587.0 °C·m on the extremely hot day.
+The spatial diversity were also more pronounced in hotter ambient weather conditions with the standard deviation rising from 461.7 °C·m to 565.5 °C·m.
 River segments exhibiting CRCI values below 400 °C·m were predominantly concentrated in the city center and near the Tongluo Mountain, which were characterized by dense buildings or rugged topography.

 3.2.
 Model performance